Stop Spam Emails from Your Own Address

 1. Visit Gmail and sign in.

-2. Deselect a conversation if necessary.
-In the message preview section, you should see “No conversation selected.”
+2. Deselect any open conversation — in the preview pane you should see "No conversation selected."

-3. Choose Details at the bottom of the preview area.
+3. Click Details at the bottom of the preview area.

 Check Gmail Sign-InsCheck Gmail Sign-Ins

-You’ll see a window pop open displaying your recent activity.
-You can expand Show details for additional information and then pick Manage Account Access if you see something suspicious.
+A window will show your recent activity.
+Expand Show details for more information, and click Manage Account Access if you see something suspicious.

 Check Outlook Sign-Ins